-(2) Sit you know the appropriate NAICS Code for the line(s) of work you destinifed in your beasines profile, enter the codes in the quee provides in the quee provides and the person who will
+- If you know the appropriate NAICS Code for the line(s) of work you identified in your business profile, easter the codes in the space provided.
+State the date on which your firm was established as stated in your firm's Articles of Incorporation or

-(3) Site the diet on which your firm was exhibited as sometime your final's Articles of Interoperation or a confirmal for the person who will
+- (3) State the date on which your firm was established as stated in your firm's Articles of Incoeporation or charter.